DebasisPaul/dotNETjobInterview-QuestionsAnswers2022/C# Interview Questions & Answers/TopC#InterviewTopics.md

 - What is meant by object-oriented programming?
+- How would you explain the four fundamental concepts of object-oriented programming?
 # Question 5: How can you describe object-oriented concepts in detail?
 Answer:  C# is an object-oriented programming language that supports 4 OOP concepts.